PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 # Guide

+## Glossary

+- Facet: shape bounding another shape.
+A shape is bounded by facets.
+- Edget: shape one manifold dimension lower than the facet.
+For instance a tetrahedron is bounded by facets, which in turn are bounded by edges.
+These edges are the "edgets" of the tetrahedron.

+## Example

 Let us begin with a simple example of the use of the library:

-## Example
 First import the mesh from a file and check that the correct number of entities were imported.
 ```